Multi-sample analyses

 Sample6 Mesenchyme 10 146

-To investigate the effect of our normalization, we use a Mean-Difference (MD) plot for each sample in order to detect possible normalization problems due to insufficient cells/reads/UMIs composing a particular pseudo-bulk profile.
+To investigate the effect of the normalization, we use a Mean-Difference (MD) plot for each sample in order to detect possible normalization issues due to insufficient cells/reads/UMIs in any of the pseudo-bulk profiles.

-In our case, we verify that all these plots are centered in 0 (on y-axis) and present a trumpet shape, as expected.
+In our case, we verify that all these plots are centered on 0 (\(y\)-axis) and display a trumpet shape, as expected.

 R